-Students and applicant should be informed that the Virginia Consortium Program complies with the American Psychological Association (APA 2002) ethics code 7.04 (Student Disclosure of Personal Information).
+Students and applicants should be informed that the Virginia Consortium Program complies with the American Psychological Association (APA 2002) ethics code 7.04 (Student Disclosure of Personal Information).
 Accordingly, students may be invited and expected to disclose personal information, if such information is deemed relevant to their performance in coursework, training-related activities and/or to their professional development.
-Students may be required to disclose personal information, or for obtaining assistance, if personal problems could reasonably be judged to interfere with the performance of training related activities in a competent manner.
+Students may be required to disclose personal information, if such information, if such information is deemed necessary for evaluation, or for obtaining assistance, if personal problems could reasonably be judged to interfere with the performance of training related activities in a competent manner.